Purcell-enhanced spin-phonon coupling with a single color center: Main

-Structuring a solid and crafting an acoustic environment with well-defined modes around an atomic-scale impurity could enable quantum acoustodynamics, analogous to cavity QED with light and microwaves.
-Phonons in bulk crystalline solids \cite{yang_mechanical_2024,diamandi_quantum_2024} and compact nanomechanical devices \cite{maccabe_nano-acoustic_2020,bozkurt_quantum_2023, wallucks_quantum_2020} have been shown to have long lifetimes at milliKelvin temperatures, and can transduce quantum information in various quantum systems including superconducting qubits and photonic devices \cite{manenti_circuit_2017,meesala_non-classical_2024,chu_perspective_2020, delaney_superconducting-qubit_2022,weaver_integrated_2024}.
-These prospects have motivated experiments on color-center spin qubits in nanomechanical resonators, including motion-sensing of radio-frequency diamond nanomechanical resonators with nitrogen-vacancy centers \cite{ovartchaiyapong_dynamic_2014, meesala_enhanced_2016,teissier_strain_2014,macquarrie_mechanical_2013}, coherent control of color-center spins with resonant microwave-frequency acoustic waves \cite{maity_coherent_2020,maity_mechanical_2022,dietz_spin-acoustic_2023,whiteley_spinphonon_2019}, and control of phonon-induced orbital relaxation processes using phononic crystals \cite{kuruma_controlling_2025}.
-A central challenge in this context has been to realize an experimental system that provides high spin-phonon co-operativity, with the threshold for quantum-coherent interactions being unity.
+Structuring a solid and crafting an acoustic environment with well-defined modes around a color center qubit could endow the field of quantum acoustodynamics \cite{chu_quantum_2017, arrangoiz-arriola_resolving_2019} with atomic-scale, long-lived memories.
+This situation is analogous to cavity QED with light and microwaves.
+Phonons in bulk crystalline solids \cite{yang_mechanical_2024,diamandi_quantum_2024} and compact nanomechanical devices \cite{maccabe_nano-acoustic_2020,bozkurt_quantum_2023, wallucks_quantum_2020} have been shown to have long lifetimes at milliKelvin temperatures, and can transduce quantum information in various quantum systems including superconducting qubits and optomechanical devices \cite{manenti_circuit_2017,meesala_non-classical_2024,chu_perspective_2020, delaney_superconducting-qubit_2022}.
+These prospects have motivated experiments on color-center spin qubits in nanomechanical resonators, including motion-sensing of radio-frequency diamond nanomechanical resonators with nitrogen-vacancy centers \cite{ovartchaiyapong_dynamic_2014, meesala_enhanced_2016}, coherent control of color-center spins with resonant microwave-frequency acoustic waves \cite{maity_coherent_2020,maity_mechanical_2022,dietz_spin-acoustic_2023,whiteley_spinphonon_2019}, and control of phonon-induced orbital relaxation processes using the bandgap of phononic crystals \cite{kuruma_controlling_2025}.
+A central challenge in this context has been to realize a resonator-color center system that provides high spin-phonon co-operativity, with the threshold for quantum-coherent interactions being unity.
 In this regime, acoustic radiation from the atomic-scale spin qubit is channeled predominantly into a single acoustic mode relative to the open acoustic continuum.
 Here we demonstrate such a system by embedding a highly strain-sensitive color-center, the silicon vacancy (SiV) center in diamond \cite{meesala_strain_2018} in a specially engineered nanomechanical resonator.